 Recreate Responsibly on the Water This Summer

-Whether you're taking part in our Merrimack Paddle Challenge along the mighty Merrimack River or just planning to kayak in a local pond, it's important to recreate responsibly and safely this summer.
+Whether you're taking part in our Merrimack Paddle Challenge, starting June 15, along the mighty Merrimack River or just planning to kayak in a local pond, it's important to recreate responsibly and safely this summer.
 (Looking for a new-to-you waterway?
 Search our Forest Reservation Guide by type of recreation, including "paddling"!)

 Here are a few tips: